-If you’re looking for a way to create a productive and flexible workplace, rely on the cloud.
+If you’re looking for a way to create a safe, productive and flexible workplace, rely on the Cloud.
 Here are the main advantages you’ll appreciate in the long run.

 Remote workforces are the future.
-The rise of Covid-19 has brought not only social and economic changes, but also a huge shift toward remote offices and flexible workspaces.
-Companies that until now had no experience with digital solutions can clearly see the need for digitizing their business processes.
-Managing this new working reality can be a challenge, as a new IT infrastructure calls for investments – but if you can find clever solutions that also serve in the long run, every dollar will be worth it.
+The rise of COVID-19 has brought not only social and economic changes, but also a huge shift toward remote offices and flexible workspaces.
+Companies that, until now, had no experience with digital solutions can clearly see the need for digitising their business processes.
+Managing this new working reality can be a challenge, as a new IT infrastructure calls for investments – but if you can find clever solutions that also serve in the long run, every pound spent will be worth it.

-One such solution is the cloud – if you want to create an online office, you should provide as many services and as much storage as possible in your online environment.
-The cloud will help you keep your data accessible from practically anywhere.
+One such solution is the Cloud – if you want to create an online office, you should provide as many services and as much storage as possible in your online environment.
+The Cloud will help you keep your data safe and accessible from anywhere, and you will not have to waste money on hardware and software, that you actually might not need in the future.
 If you need more space, you just extend your cloud storage.
 And other benefits?
 Here are a few.

 2. Cloud solutions boost business value and drive productivity.